tgdwyer/tgdwyer.github.io/_chapters/functionaljavascript.md

   map = (f,l) => l ? ({data: f(l.data), next: map(f,l.next)}) : null
 , filter = (f,l) => !l ? null :
                     (next =>
                         f(l.data) ? ({data: l.data, next})
                                   : next
                     ) (filter(f,l.next))
-                    // the above is using an IIFE such that
+                    // the above is using an immediately invoked
+                    // function expression (IIFE) such that the function
-                    // the function parameter `next` is used
+                    // parameter `next` is used like a local variable for
+                    // filter(f,l.next)
-                    // like a local variable for filter(f,l.next) , take = (n,l) => l && n ? ({data: l.data, next: take(n-1,l.next)})
+, take = (n,l) => l && n ? ({data: l.data, next: take(n-1,l.next)})
-                         : null
+                         : null;
 ```

+(An IIFE is an immediately invoked function expression.)

 We can chain calls to these functions like so: